-As shown in Figure 9, a firewall must be in place to block all communications between the WIDS controller and relevant management network.
+As shown in Figure 9, a firewall must be in place to block all communications between the WIDS controller and relevant management network, which do not facilitate the operation of the WIDS/WIPS Controller enterprise services.
 The firewall protects both the management network and the WIDS/WIPS controller by monitoring and controlling all traffic to and from the WIDS/WIPS controller.
 The firewall must filter all unnecessary protocols from reaching the WIDS/WIPS controller.
 The protocols that are exempt from being filtered include, but are not limited to, TLS (1.2 or 1.3), SSHv2, IPsec, Network Time Protocol (NTP), Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and system log.
 In addition to the firewall, the WIDS/WIPS controller must be secured to minimize the potential risk to the solution.
 First, there must be no capability to manage or control the WIDS/WIPS controller from the interfaces that connect to the sensors.
-Second, there must not be any routing through the WIDS/WIPS controller between the sensors and the Gray Management Network.
+Second, there must not be any routing through the

+WIDS/WIPS controller between the sensors and the Gray Management Network.
 Finally, the WIDS/WIPS controller must have a management interface used to control, manage, and access Gray Management resources.